WHOIGit/nes-lter-nutrient-transect/methods.md

 # Differences from Previous Version

-In version 3, in addition to the flagging changes described above, 2,659 rows have been added.
-These include data from 28 additional OOI and NES-LTER cruises as well as OOI samples from cruises that previously included only LTER samples.
+In version 3, in addition to the flagging changes described above, 2,660 rows have been added.
+These comprise data from 28 OOI and NES-LTER cruises as well as additional OOI samples from cruises that previously included only LTER samples.
 Values below detection were previously set to zero and here are set to the detection limit.
 Depth in all rows has been rounded to one decimal place.
 The column order was updated.
 For five samples, identifer was inadvertently duplicated in the prior version, resulting in erroneous values being reported in five rows; this has been corrected in version 3.

 # Related Data Sets

+High-resolution nitrate profiles from a CTD-mounted SUNA sensor:
+Zheng, Bofu; Crockford, E. Taylor; Morkeski, Kate; Sosik, Heidi M. (2024).
+High-resolution vertical nitrate profiles from the CTD rosette-mounted submersible ultraviolet nitrate analyzer over the Northeast U.S. Shelf since February 2019 (NCEI Accession 0297573). [indicate subset used].
+NOAA National Centers for Environmental Information.
+Dataset. https://doi.org/10.25921/8pea-z372.
+Accessed [2025-05-29].

 Additional discrete nutrient data from NES-LTER cruises EN608, EN627, and EN644:
 Jenkins, B. D., Bertin, M. (2021) Pseudo-nitzschia spp. cell counts, nutrients water temperature and salinity, and concentrations of the toxin domoic acid from weekly samples and offshore cruises with the Northeast U.S. Shelf (NES) Long-Term Ecological Research (LTER).
 Biological and Chemical Oceanography Data Management Office (BCO-DMO).
 (Version 1) Version Date 2021-04-05. doi:10.26008/1912/bco-dmo.847448.1 [2024-07-24]

-Additional discrete nutrient data from cross-shelf transects in April 2018, May 2019, and July 2019 from Shelfbreak Productivity Interdisciplinary Research Operation at the Pioneer Array (SPIROPA) project. https://www.bco-dmo.org/project/748894
+Additional discrete nutrient data from cross-shelf transects in April 2018, May 2019, and July 2019 from Shelfbreak Productivity Interdisciplinary Research Operation at the Pioneer Array (SPIROPA) project: https://www.bco-dmo.org/project/748894

 Additional discrete nutrient data from the Martha's Vineyard Coastal Observatory: